Jolly Swag's BGCM STEAM Camp PSA

 The goal of initiatives instilling STEM in classrooms is not to create more scientists, engineers, or mathematicians but instead to develop capable students who can function in a highly technological world that draws upon multiple knowledge types2.
 STEAM education represents a recognized national next-generation high-impact academic model.
 The practices, strategies, and programming are built upon a foundation of identified national best practices which are designed to improve under-represented minority and low-income student growth, close achievement gaps, decrease dropout rates, increase high school graduation rates and improve teacher and principal effectiveness3.
 We need to improve the composition of the STEM education pipeline to include more women and underrepresented minorities.
 Although women fill close to half of all jobs in the U.S., they hold less than 25% of STEM-related jobs.
 At the same time, 43% of school-age children today are of African American, Latino, or Native American descent.
 Yet of all the engineering bachelor’s degrees in the U.S., less than 15% are awarded to underrepresented minorities.
 We need to reconcile these opposing trends so that the composition of our STEAM education pipeline reflects America’s shifting demographics4.

-Sources: 1 http://arts.ufl.edu/ 2 stem101.org/pdf/ANSEP.pdf 3 (Vasquez, Sneider & Comer, 2013).
+Sources: 1 https://arts.ufl.edu/ 2 stem101.org/pdf/ANSEP.pdf 3 (Vasquez, Sneider & Comer, 2013).
 4 Atkins, Rodney.
 “America Desperately Needs More STEM Students.
 Here’s How to Get Them.”Forbes.
 Forbes Magazine, 9 July 2012.
 Web.
 18 Feb.
 2015. <http: data-preserve-html-node="true"//www.forbes.com/sites/forbesleadershipforum/2012/07/09/america-desperately-needs-more-stem-students-heres-how-to-get-them/>.

 Why should my child study STEAM with BGCM?